enthdegree/enderscanner/README.md

 An Ender 3 can be used as a film scanner:

- - Its generous print volume fits a light panel and a loaded film negative holder.
+ - Its large print volume fits a light panel and film carrier.
- - A Raspberry Pi HD camera can be mounted face-down on the printhead and swept around to capture macro pictures of the film negative.
+ - A Raspberry Pi HD camera can be mounted face-down on the printhead and swept around to image segments of the film negative.
  - Those captures can be stitched.

 ![A 6x6 frame scanned by this method. (using a kind of goofy inversion profile).](./img/example.jpg)